 What I do believe nevertheless is that any WDT is better than none, for reducing the chances of channeling, and that while a two tooled approach might not actually be any better than one, I don’t believe it can do any harm.

-Personally, I either work with the one tooled WDT approach, or the two tooled approach, depending on where I am and how much time I have – but my favourite device for both the two tooled and the one tooled approach is this one.
+Personally, I either work with the one tooled WDT approach, or the two tooled approach, depending on where I am and how much time I have – but my favourite tool for both the two tooled and the one tooled approach is this one.

 Check Price - Etsy